Shopping Cart

 How to Spot Fake Stem Cell Skincare

 Just because a cream says ‘stem cell’ on the label doesn’t mean it actually does anything for your skin.
-The industry is packed with misleading claims—here’s how to tell what’s real and what’s just marketing hype.
+The industry is packed with misleading claims here’s how to tell what’s real and what’s just marketing hype:

 If a product claims to use stem cell technology, scan the ingredients list for:

-– Human Stem Cell Conditioned Media
+• Human Stem Cell Conditioned Media

-– Exosome-Enriched Conditioned Media
+• Exosome-Enriched Conditioned Media

-– Growth Factors (EGF, bFGF, VEGF, etc.)
+• Growth Factors (EGF, bFGF, VEGF, etc.)

-– Peptides That Mimic Stem Cell Activity
+• Peptides That Mimic Stem Cell Activity

-• If you only see Malus Domestica (Apple Stem Cell Extract) or Argania Spinosa (Argan Stem Cell Extract), you’re paying for plant antioxidants, not true stem cell-derived skincare.
+• If you only see Malus Domestica (Apple Stem Cell Extract) or Argania Spinosa (Argan Stem Cell Extract) you’re paying for plant antioxidants, not true stem cell-derived skincare.
+Plant extracts are great for moisture retention and antioxidant protection.
+But they don’t stimulate skin repair or collagen production like exosomes or conditioned media.

-• Vague claims like “Inspired by Stem Cells” or “Plant Stem Cells for Regeneration”
+• Vague claims like “Inspired by Stem Cells” or “Plant Stem Cells for Regeneration.”

-• No ingredient transparency
+• No ingredient transparency.

-• Overpriced for basic formulas with no bioactive ingredients
+• Overpriced for basic formulas with no bioactive ingredients.

-How Brands Misuse the Term “Stem Cell”
+How Skincare Brands Misuse the Term “Stem Cell” +

 Many companies use the term “stem cell” to imply regeneration, but most creams don’t contain actual stem cell-derived actives.
 The most misleading claims come from brands that:

-• Market plant stem cells or human stem cell extracts as being just as effective as conditioned media or exosomes
+• Market plant stem cells or human stem cell extracts as being just as effective as conditioned media or exosomes.

 • Use conditioned media or exosomes in tiny, ineffective concentrations.